lillytere/lantana-camara-modeling/README.md

-# Code for predicting spatio-temporal patterns of *Lantana camara* using satellite and in situ data
+# Code for predicting spatio-temporal patterns of *Lantana camara*

 Based on the manuscript:
 **Synergistic Use of Satellite, Legacy, and In Situ Data to Predict Spatio-Temporal Patterns of the Invasive *Lantana camara* in a Savannah Ecosystem**